Managing your banking, money, and taxes in Portugal will be easy as the country boasts a modern and efficient banking system.

 For tax residents, tax is charged according to a sliding scale based on the individual's global income.
 Non-residents are taxed only on income derived from within Portugal, usually at a flat rate.

-Expats may be concerned about being simultaneously taxed in Portugal and their home country, but in many cases, treaties exist to prevent double taxation.
-Often, becoming a resident of Portugal can exempt expats from higher overseas taxes.
-To find the most advantageous tax plan, it's a good idea to consult an international tax planner.
+As an expat, you may be concerned about being simultaneously taxed in Portugal and your home country, but in many cases, treaties exist to prevent double taxation.
+Often, becoming a resident of Portugal can exempt you from higher overseas taxes.
+It's a good idea to consult an international tax planner to find the most advantageous tax plan.

 Expat Health Insurance